-The fest includes — besides the traditional offerings — performances, processions, workshops, conferences in both English and Spanish and other art manifestations that involve death and its relationship to life.
+The festival includes performances, processions, workshops and other activities that involve death and its relationship to life

 28 of October 2016 12:45:33